iamxinyijiang/shoppig-cart-challenge/README.md

 ## Requirements met
 - ### minimum requirements:
-1. Have a pre-populated (hard coded) array of objects as products. (check)
+1. Have a pre-populated (hard coded) array of objects as products. (&radic;)

-2. Your product display should have (not limited to) product image, product name, product price. (check)
+2. Your product display should have (not limited to) product image, product name, product price. (&radic;)

-3. All products should be displayed when the page loads. (check)
+3. All products should be displayed when the page loads. (&radic;)

-4. Using an ‘add to cart’ button, the user should be able to add the products to a shopping cart list. (check)
+4. Using an ‘add to cart’ button, the user should be able to add the products to a shopping cart list. (&radic;)

-5. The shopping cart lists all products and displays a the total price. (check)
+5. The shopping cart lists all products and displays a the total price. (&radic;)

 - ### Stretch Goals:
-6. The user should also be able to delete the products from the cart, thus modifying the total price of the cart. (check)
+6. The user should also be able to delete the products from the cart, thus modifying the total price of the cart. (&radic;)

-7. The user should be able to enter a quantity for each product. (check)
+7. The user should be able to enter a quantity for each product. (&radic;)

 ## Issues
 - Issues are mainly with stretch goals.